 Skilsaw Worm Drive Miter Saw SPT88-01 Review

 Skilsaw used STAFDA 2018 as a launchpad for its new Skilsaw Worm Drive Miter Saw.
 Yep, they put a worm drive on a miter saw.
 Many of us in the office wanted to get our hands on this new first-of-its-kind product.
+We also don’t see a lot of hubbub over corded power tools these days.
 We’d already reviewed the Skilsaw portable job site table saw and the heavy-duty worm drive table saw.
 We use the heavy-duty model as our primary model, in case you’re wondering.